2002 Grand Prix motorcycle racing season: MotoGP class

 In the Pacific Grand Prix, Honda Pons rider Alex Barros won his first race riding the RC211V bike.
 In that race, Kawasaki returned to the world championship after 20 years absence.
 Kawasaki, with their four-stroke Ninja ZX-RR, raced as wildcards in the last four races of the season as a preparation before entering the championship full-time in the following season.
 In the following race at Sepang, Yamaha expanded their four-stroke presence by providing the YZR-M1 bikes to Tech 3 pair Olivier Jacque and Shinya Nakano.
 Another Yamaha rider, Norifumi Abe, raced the fifth YZR-M1 on the grid for the last two races of the season.

 Rossi ended the season with 355 points from 11 wins and four second places.
 Biaggi finished second to Rossi with 215 points and two race wins.
 Ukawa and Barros completed the top four with 209 and 204 points respectively.
 Previous year's 250cc champion Daijiro Kato finished in seventh position with two podium finishes and was named as the Rookie of the Year.
-All races were won by the four-stroke bikes, while the two-strokes only managed to record five podiums finishes.
+All races were won by the four-stroke bikes, while the two-strokes only managed to record five podiums finishes; accounting for riders that received four-stroke upgrades, Loris Capirossi finished just below Kato in eighth as the top two-stroke only rider.
 Honda won the constructors championship with 390 points and 14 wins, followed by Yamaha who won the other two races.
 Repsol Honda team won the teams championship by winning 12 races and scoring 564 points from Rossi and Ukawa.
 Marlboro Yamaha and Honda Pons who won two races each was second and third respectively.